Medically review by Kim Langdon

 Acetylcholine tells the lungs to breathe quite literally, so without your vagus nerve, you'd stop the most essential part of your life force.

-Deep diaphragmatic breathing with an emphasis on the exhale can reduce anxiety and stress, increasing heart rate during the inhale and decreasing it with the out breath.
+Deep diaphragmatic breathing with an emphasis on the exhale can reduce anxiety and stress, increasing heart rate during the inhale and decreasing it with the out-breath or exhale.

 According to this article, some of the other methods of activating or stimulating the vagus nerve include: cold showers, singing and chanting, gargling, fasting, tai chi, massages (yes please!), acupuncture and our favorite, laughter.